 - Equip vehicles with a scraper/brush, small shovel, jumper cables, tow chain, and a bag of sand or cat litter for tire traction.
 Blanket(s), heavy boots, warm clothing and flashlights are also important, as are storing high-energy foods such as chocolate or energy bars.

 - Be sure cell phones are charged for long trips, and inform family of destination plans and schedule.

 - Parents of teen drivers should make sure new motorists experience snow and ice driving in a safe environment, such as an empty parking lot.

 - For weather-related road condition information, call 5-1-1 or visit www.511mn.org.

-If you are involved in an auto accident in Minnesota because of an icy road, call us and speak with one of our attorneys for a free consultation.
+If you are injured in an auto accident in Minnesota because of an icy road, call us and speak with one of our attorneys for a free consultation.
 We will explain your rights and make sure you are treated fairly by the insurance company.
 Pam Rochlin and David Rochlin are top car accident lawyers with more than 25 years’ experience successfully representing people injured in a car accident throughout MN.
 Pam is a former partner at Meshbesher and Spence, offering personal service to her clients in our small firm environment.
-She served as president on MN Lawyers in 2014 – 2015, and has been voted a personal injury super lawyer for many years.
+She was elected president on MN Lawyers for 2014 – 2015, and has been selected as a personal injury super lawyer for many years.
 We meet new clients to discuss a car accident case at our offices in Edina, Minneapolis, Woodbury and St. Louis Park.
 Our auto accident lawyers also make house calls and will come to your home in St. Paul, Minneapolis, St. Cloud, Anoka, Chaska, Chanhassen, Albert Lea, Chaska, Apple Valley, and other cities throughout Minnesota.